TheMonocledHamster/Hamster-Bot-Prototype/README.md

 * The voice is currently too robotic (limitation of espeak on Linux).
 Some improvements are in order on that front.
 * The bot may soon be learning another language!
 I'm considering adding either Kannada or German language capabilities.
 * I will attempt to add a basic UI and animations (using Flutter?) by the end of October 2021.
+* I'm considering adding Noise-Cancelling and better recognition accuracy by providing support for multi-mic audio-capture.
+The code is already thread-safe, and implementing multi-threading and/or multi-processing should not be too much of a challenge.

 </br></br>